Table of Contents

 Let's break down the differences between the two:

-Azure Storage Account Management Policy
+Overview of Azure Blob Storage Account Operational Backup and Storage Management Policy

 Azure Storage Account Management Policy is a configuration object used in the Azure Resource Manager (ARM) Terraform provider for defining and managing data lifecycle policies in Azure Blob Storage.
 These policies help you automate the transition of data between different storage tiers (Hot, Cool, and Archive) and manage the deletion of expired data based on your business needs.